ofirpress/ofirpress.github.io/about.md

 2. [SWE-bench Multilingual](https://www.swebench.com/multilingual-leaderboard.html) - Used by Anthropic, DeepSeek, Alibaba Qwen, Z.ai, Minimax, ByteDance and others.
 3. SWE-bench Multimodal - open source release coming soon (April 2026?)
 4. [SciCode](https://scicode-bench.github.io/) - Used by Google, Inception Labs, Kimi, NVIDIA, by ArtificialAnalysis as part of the 10 benchmarks on their AI Index, and by others.
-5. [CritPt](https://critpt.com/) - Used by ArtificialAnalysis as part of the 10 benchmarks on their AI Index, and by others.
+5. [CritPt](https://critpt.com/) - Used by [Greg Brockman once on Twitter](https://x.com/gdb/status/2030537511030915074?s=46), ArtificialAnalysis as part of the 10 benchmarks on their AI Index, and by others.
 6. [AlgoTune](https://algotune.io/) - New
 7. [VideoGameBench](https://videogamebench.com/) - New
 8. [SWE-fficiency](https://swefficiency.com/) - New